nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

         "use_radar":    <bool>  -- Whether this submission uses radar data as an input.
         "use_map":      <bool>  -- Whether this submission uses map data as an input.
         "use_external": <bool>  -- Whether this submission uses external data as an input.
-        "conf_thresh":  <floor> -- Confidence threshold which determines whether a track is positive or negative.
     },
     "results": {
         sample_token <str>: List[sample_result] -- Maps each sample_token to a list of sample_results.